Ruderman Family Foundation

 This funder does not have a public application process.

-The foundation proactively identifies and approaches organizations that align with their strategic priorities.
-Staff members are deeply involved in program development and maintain ongoing oversight of funded initiatives.
+The foundation proactively identifies and approaches organisations that align with their strategic priorities.
+Staff members are deeply involved in programme development and maintain ongoing oversight of funded initiatives.

 Getting on Their Radar